Learn English Daily with This Quick and Powerful Study Routine

 There are many websites with news articles written for English learners.
 Voice of America has articles that are easy enough to understand but still have some challenging words and sentences.
 Breaking News English and News In Levels have different levels of news that you can choose based on your English skill level.

-You can also visit any English news website like Yahoo News or ABC News, but keep in mind that the articles on these websites can be harder to understand.
+You can also visit any English news website like Yahoo News or ABC News, but articles on these websites can be harder to understand.

 1. Find a news article that interests you.

 2. Scan the article for words you don’t know and find their definition.
 That means you should look through the article without actually reading every word.

 3. Read the article.

 4. Did you understand at least the basic idea of the article?
 Explain out loud what the article was about, as if you’re talking to someone about it.